Category: Reprints Allowed

 For reading impaired individuals, our submissions manager and ‘forget password’ have a captcha compatible with screen readers.

-For new poetry, we pay $1 a line, reprints would be 50¢ a line, up to 40 lines.
-We’ll look at longer poems but that would be a hard sell, and words over 40 lines would be paid at 6¢ per word.
+For new poetry, we pay $1 per line, and for reprints we pay 50¢ a line We’re looking for poems up to 40 lines.
+We’ll consider longer poems but that would be a hard sell, and words over 40 lines would be paid at 8¢ per word.

 You can read a copy of our standard contract here.
 It can be varied as needed to include the rights of translators, voice actors, etc.